 Types of courses

 Whether you’re already working and want to develop new skills, or you’ve just finished school and want full time study – there’s an HR course out there for you!
 Courses range from full time undergraduate and postgraduate degrees, to shorter courses and diplomas.
 You can even study from the comfort of your own home with an online distance learning course.
+There are also professional associations that offer further training and qualifications.
+A commonly known association, The Chartered Institute of Personnel and Development is the oldest professional HR association.

 Getting into the industry